Q: Where do you get your fish?

 Q: What kind of fishing do your boats do?

 A: We gillnet.
-That means that we have a net (about ¼ mile long) that runs off of the end of the boat with a cork line on top (to hold it up), and a lead line on the bottom (to make it sink).
+That means that we have a net (about ¼ mile long) that runs off of the end of the boat with a cork line on top (to hold it up), and a weighted line on the bottom (to make it sink).
 The gillnet is stretched in between the two, about 20 feet deep.
-It has diamond shaped holes in it, and is designed to snare the fish by the head when they attempt to swim through it.
+It has diamond shaped holes in it, and each net is specifically sized to snare a particular species of salmon by the head when they attempt to swim through it.
 We let our nets soak a relatively short amount of time, usually 30 to 45 minutes, so that we don’t have fish sitting in the nets for a long period of time.
 The fish are bled, cleaned and refrigerated immediately after being brought aboard.

 Q: What is Loki?